-The Memphis Innovation Corridor provides numerous safety benefits within the project area that will result in a 28% reduction in the average annual crashes per year.
+The Memphis Innovation Corridor provides numerous safety benefits within the project area that will result in an 8% reduction in the average annual crashes per year.
 Improvements to roadway geometry, laneage and intersections will result in an overall decrease in the expected number of crashes along the corridor for motorist, bicyclists, and pedestrians.
-In addition, by providing an alternative to cars, the project is designed to shift a portion of car trips to the BRT, and bicycle facilities.
+In addition, by providing an alternative to cars, the project is designed to shift a portion of car trips to the BRT.
 This shift can be quantified in a reduction in vehicle traffic on roadways and less exposure, which translates into fewer motor vehicle crashes.
-Streetscape and traffic calming improvements to these transportation corridors in downtown neighborhoods will enhance safety for residents by lowering speeds.
+Streetscape and traffic calming improvements to these transportation corridors in Downtown neighborhoods will enhance safety for residents by lowering speeds.

 To quantify the expected level of improvement, a crash analysis was conducted to identify the existing crash issues, identify potential solutions, and estimate the change in the number, rate and consequences of transportation related crashes, serious injuries, and fatalities.
-Existing crashes were identified from the three most current years available (2015-2017) from the Tennessee

-Integrated Traffic Analysis Network (TITAN) database along the study corridor.
-There were a total of 2,894 crashes during that time along the proposed route.
+Existing crashes were identified from the three most current years available (2016-2018) from the Enhanced Tennessee Roadway Information Management System (ETRIMS) database for the study corridor.
+There were a total of 3,198 crashes during that time along the proposed route.
 Table 3 shows the average number of crashes per year by mode and severity over the three-year period.
 Figure 3 shows the relative crash intensity over the project corridor.